scoy/KoduGameLab/_posts/2019-12-06-new-kodu-release-1-5-47-0.md

 ---
 title: New Kodu Release (1.5.47.0)
-subtitle: Critical fix for micro_bit users
+subtitle: Critical fix for micro:bit users
 layout: post
 published: true
-show_sidebar: true
 ---

-test 8
+test 9

 I normally wouldn’t put out a release so quickly after the last one, but we’ve got a severe issue to fix.
 A change in how Windows reports the hardware devices it detects has completely broken our micro:bit code.
 On the latest version of Windows, older versions of Kodu no longer detect any micro:bits.
 This release fixes the problem.